-Any income (or most of any one-off taxed lump sum) you draw is normally subject to income tax, deducted by us through payroll.
 The more you draw in a tax year, the more likely you are to fall into higher-rate tax bands and the more tax you will pay.
-You should consider marginal tax-rates before deciding on the level of income to draw.
+You should consider marginal tax-rates in the jurisdiction you pay tax before deciding on the level of income to draw.